nicnacnic/nodecg-dacbot/README.md

 ```
 - `botToken`: Put your bot token here.
 For more information see below.
 - `roleID`: Put a role ID here.
 Users must have this role to operate the bot.
 Users with the Administrator or Manage Channels can always operate the bot regardless of their role.
 - `device`: The audio device that will be used for the stream.
 Leave blank for the default device.
-A list of availible devices can be compiled by running the included tester script, navigate to `<path_to_nodecg>/bundles/nodecg-dacbot/utils` and run `node find_devices.js`.
+A list of available devices can be compiled by running the included tester script, navigate to `<path_to_nodecg>/bundles/nodecg-dacbot/utils` and run `node find_devices.js`.
 - `hideMutedUsers`: If set to true, the bot will hide users on the overlay if they're muted.

 ## Obtaining a Bot Token